Ultimate Guide To WordPress RSS

 (WPeMatico – WordPress Plugin)

-You can manage all of your imported feeds and organize feeds according to categories.
+You can manage all the feeds you import and arrange feeds into categories.

 For more details, go here: